Skip to main content

 Where do I file a personal injury lawsuit in Modesto?

 Personal injury lawsuits in Modesto are typically filed in the Stanislaus County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Modesto attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Modesto attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+The local check is whether the answer changes after matching SR-132 scene facts with care records from Doctors Medical Center.
+If the issue remains unclear, compare the camera-retention request with the coverage map before giving a statement or accepting a quick offer.

 What is the legal process for a personal injury case in Modesto?